 BP crisis manager has agreed to pay more than US$200,000 for alleged insider trading after receiving confidential information about the damage incurred by the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.

-Out with the spam, in with compliance
+Out with redundancy; in with literacy

 Weekly Wrap: The Regulator Beat